nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 18 - The Plague.md

 ### Scene 4: The Witch

 - **Key Event:** Angelica distributes the "Witch's Bread" (penicillin) to the tribe, reinforcing her status as a miraculous figure.
-  - _Key Dialog:_ **Angelica Vance:** "Don't worship me.
+  - _Key Dialog:_ **Angelica Ward:** "Don't worship me.
 Worship the fungus.
 I am fighting death with a sandwich crust."

 ---